Learning-to-Optimize with PAC-Bayesian Guarantees: Theoretical Considerations and Practical Implementation: Learning-to-Optimize with Guarantees

-Most of the time, the previous approach learns hyperparameters that ensure convergence, since the boundedness assumption on $\mathcal{A}$ implicitly requires weak theoretical worst-case estimates \emph{almost surely}.
-If, for example, the considered class of functions $(\ell(\cdot, \theta))_{\theta \in \Theta}$ is that of general quadratic functions, the convergence behaviour is accurately represented by analytic quantities from a worst-case analysis.
-Thereby, the boundedness prevents \say{aggressive} step-size parameters that lie outside the worst-case convergence regime, as they would lead to a diverging behaviour, which increases the incurred empirical risk dramatically.
-Thus, to motivate the upcoming discussion, consider the following thought-experiment: \begin{Exa} Consider $\ell(x, \theta) := \frac{\theta}{2} x^2$ and assume that the chosen algorithm is gradient descent, that is $\iter{x}{k+1} = \iter{x}{k} - \tau \ell'(\iter{x}{k}, \theta)$.
-For a given $\theta$, the optimal step-size is $\tau = \frac{1}{\theta}$, which gives convergence in one step.
-However, if $\theta$ is given by samples from the distribution $\prob_\rvec{S} = 0.99 \delta_1 + 0.01 \delta_{100}$, a worst-case analysis would suggest to take $\tau_w = \frac{1}{100}$.
+Typically, the previous approach is too restrictive, because the boundedness assumption on $\mathcal{A}$ already requires theoretical worst-case estimates \emph{almost surely}.
+For example, if $(\ell(\cdot, \notation{\realPar}))_{\notation{\realPar \in \parSpace}}$ is a family of quadratic functions, and one tries to learn the step-size of gradient descent, the boundedness prevents step-size parameters that lie outside the worst-case convergence regime, as they would lead to a diverging behaviour, which increases the incurred empirical risk dramatically.
+Thus, to motivate the upcoming discussion, consider the following thought-experiment: \begin{Exa} Consider $\ell(x, \notation{\realPar}) := \frac{\notation{\realPar}}{2} x^2$ and assume that the chosen algorithm is gradient descent, that is $\iter{x}{k+1} = \iter{x}{k} - \realHyp \ell'(\iter{x}{k}, \notation{\realPar})$.
+For a given $\notation{\realPar}$, the optimal step-size is $\realHyp = \frac{1}{\notation{\realPar}}$, which gives convergence in one step.
+Then, if $\notation{\realPar}$ is given by samples from the distribution $\prob_{\notation{\rvPar}} = 0.99 \delta_1 + 0.01 \delta_{100}$, a worst-case analysis would suggest to take $\realHyp_w = \frac{1}{100}$.
 In this case, we would have an algorithm that converges in a single step for 1\% of the problem instances, while having a linear convergence rate of $(\frac{99}{100})^k$ for the other 99\%.
-Another choice is to take $\tau_d = 1$, which leads to an algorithm that does converge in a single step for 99\% of the problem instances, but diverges in 1\% of the cases.
+Another choice is to take $\realHyp_d = 1$, which leads to an algorithm that does converge in a single step for 99\% of the problem instances, but diverges in 1\% of the cases.
 By restricting to the 99\% of the cases where convergence does occur, the overall difference in speed is drastic. \end{Exa} Hence, in this section, a different approach is taken: We actually allow for divergence, if it only occurs in rare cases with a controllable probability, that is, \say{almost surely} is relaxed to \say{with a sufficiently large probability}.
 Essentially, we only consider the loss for all those hyperparameters, where the loss is bounded by a certain constant, as well as the probability for that to occur.
 Then, in Section~\ref{SubSec_GuaranteeConvProb}, we develop a technique that allows the user to actually control this probability.
 Clearly, a stronger guarantee trades for convergence speed.